mbouldo/ros/basic.md

 Dizziness, especially on standing?

-Medication adherence: are you taking all prescribed meds?

 Shortness of breath or palpitations?

-History of kidney disease or swelling in legs?
+Swelling in legs?

-Any side effects from medications?

-Do you monitor your blood pressure at home?
-What readings?

 Salt intake and dietary habits?

 Exercise frequency and type?

+Any symptoms suggesting secondary hypertension (snoring, sweating, tremors, headaches, hyperthyroid)?

 Family history of hypertension or heart disease?

-Any symptoms suggesting secondary hypertension (snoring, sweating, tremors)?
+Medication adherence: are you taking all prescribed meds?

 # 2. Diabetes Management
 Increased thirst or urination?